CALGARY -- The Calgary Flames aren’t too keen on losing streaks. They’re big on comebacks, though.

 "It’s definitely frustrating because you only get a limited number of opportunities," Clemmensen said.
 "I would’ve loved to walk out of here with the win regardless of how it happened.
 So be it.
 Can’t change the past now.
 Just move forward."

-After Sean Monahan and former Flame Mike Cammalleri traded goals in the second round of the shootout, Hudler beat Clemmensen in the fourth with a wrist shot to the blocker and Ramo stopped Travis Zajac’s to secure the win for the Flames.
+After Sean Monahan and former Flames forward Mike Cammalleri traded goals in the second round of the shootout, Hudler beat Clemmensen in the fourth with a wrist shot to the blocker side, and Ramo stopped Travis Zajac’s to secure the win for the Flames.

-Clemmensen stopped Paul Byron’s one-timer from the slot with 5:46 remaining and with Calgary’s net empty for an extra attacker, a pair of Giordano point shots.
+Clemmensen stopped Paul Byron’s one-timer from the slot with 5:46 remaining and two Giordano point shots with Calgary’s net empty for an extra attacker.

 Clemmensen couldn’t stop Hudler, who corralled the rebound on Giordano’s second attempt and fluttered it over the goal line at 17:38.

-With five seconds remaining in regulation, Curtis Glencross added his second of the night to tie the game 4-4 to force overtime.
+With five seconds remaining in regulation, Curtis Glencross scored his second of the night to tie the game 4-4 to force overtime.

 "That's a fun third period to play," Glencross said.
 "You don't want to be down a couple goals like that going into the third, but we did a great job in the third period.
 We got lots of shots, lots of traffic in front of the net and finally capitalized on our opportunities."